mayowa-kalejaiye/mayowa-kalejaiye/README.md

 ---

 ## 🚀 Who Am I?

 Alright, let’s keep it real.
-I’m Mayowa, a **Backend Developer** who loves making things work behind the scenes.
+I’m Mayowa — a backend-focused full-stack developer who enjoys making things work behind the scenes.

 APIs?
 I build them.
 Databases?
 I optimize them.
-Performance issues?
-I debug them at 2 AM (not proud of that, but hey, it works).
+Strange bugs at 2 AM?
+I debug them (not proud, but it works).

-I'm also deep in the **Fintech** game!
-Payments, financial security, and digital banking fascinate me.
-Warpspeed training boosted my knowledge here, and I’m constantly leveling up.
-Let’s build something disruptive! 💸🔥
+My stack?
+Python, Django, PostgreSQL on the backend.
+React on the frontend.
+I care about clean code, readable systems, and building things that last.

+Recently, I’ve been exploring how AI (LLMs, prompt engineering) fits into backend systems — from reflection engines to content personalization.

+It’s not just about writing code.
+It’s about thinking in systems, collaborating with people, and shipping solutions that make sense.

+Let’s build something thoughtful.

 ![Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)